 9. How to add a link to Instagram Story

-10. How to change background colour on Instagram Story
+10. How to change background color on Instagram Story

 11. How to add multiple photos to Instagram Story

 12. How to tag someone on Instagram Story